Additional one-stop centres in districts with high crime rate against women: Irani | Education

 She said violence and injustices are the core concern areas that create hindrances when it comes to holistic development.

-Kaur suggested that the central policies should be designed to remove all the social barriers that create obstacles for the overall development of women and children.
+Kaur said the central policies should be designed to remove all the social barriers that create obstacles for the overall development of women and children.

+The representatives from the departments of women and child development from Punjab, Haryana, Himachal Pradesh, Uttar Pradesh and Uttarakhand and the Union territories of Chandigarh, Jammu and Kashmir, Ladakh and Delhi, and other organisations expressed their views on various schemes during the consultation session.

+The Union Ministry for Women and Child Development will also hold zonal conferences in Bengaluru (April 4), Guwahati (April 10), Mumbai (April 12) and Bhubaneswar (April 13).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)